-Richter Furniture Store was built in 1904 and has housed a furniture business since its beginning.
+Richter Furniture Store was built in 1904 and housed a furniture business until 2018.
 The cast-iron storefront and ransomed display windows are original and are of the Mesker family facades.
 Richter received the Taylor Conservation and Heritage Society’s Community Preservation Award in 1987.

 11. 305 N. Main

 The original Howard Theater was located in this building, later moving across the street.
 The theater was replaced by Duke & Ayres Nickel and Dime store and later became an antique mall.
 It is now Taylor Sporting Goods, FEDEX shipping and Taylor Office Products.